Fresno State looks to extend streak vs San Jose St. | WTOP

-BOTTOM LINE: Fresno State looks for its eighth straight win in the head-to-head series over San Jose State.
-In its last seven wins against the Spartans, Fresno State has won by an average of 19 points.
+BOTTOM LINE: Fresno State looks for its seventh straight win in the head-to-head series over San Jose State.
+In its last six wins against the Spartans, Fresno State has won by an average of 20 points.
 San Jose State’s last win in the series came on Jan.
 7, 2017, a 69-62 victory.

-STEPPING UP: Fresno State’s Orlando Robinson has averaged 19.1 points and 11.1 rebounds while Deon Stroud has put up 12.7 points.
-For the Spartans, Richard Washington has averaged 21.3 points and 5.3 rebounds while Jalen Dalcourt has put up 15.3 points.
+LEADING THE WAY: Fresno State’s Orlando Robinson has averaged 18.5 points and 10.7 rebounds while Deon Stroud has put up 12.5 points.
+For the Spartans, Richard Washington has averaged 20.3 points and 5.3 rebounds while Omari Moore has put up 8.4 points and 5.8 rebounds.

-MWC IMPROVEMENT: The Bulldogs have scored 69.2 points per game across five conference games, an improvement from the zero per game they put up against non-conference foes.ROBUST RICHARD: Washington has connected on 34.3 percent of the 70 3-pointers he’s attempted and has gone 11 for 27 over the last three games.
-He’s also converted 78 percent of his free throws this season.
+MWC IMPROVEMENT: The Bulldogs have scored 66.8 points per game against conference opponents so far, an improvement from the zero per game they managed against non-conference foes.ROBUST RICHARD: Washington has connected on 33.9 percent of the 62 3-pointers he’s attempted and has gone 8 for 22 over his last three games.
+He’s also made 75 percent of his free throws this season.

-STREAK STATS: San Jose State has lost its last five road games, scoring 62 points, while allowing 88 per game.
+COLD SPELL: San Jose State has lost its last four road games, scoring 61.5 points, while allowing 90.3 per game.

-SECOND CHANCES: Fresno State has posted an excellent offensive rebound percentage of 36.6 percent this year.
-That figure is ranked 25th in the country.
-The offensive rebound percentage for San Jose State stands at just 21.7 percent (ranked 309th).
+DID YOU KNOW: San Jose State is ranked first in Division I with an average of 77.7 possessions per game.

 For more AP college basketball coverage: https://apnews.com/Collegebasketball and http://twitter.com/AP_Top25